Investigating the transverse-momentum- and pseudorapidity-dependent flow vector decorrelation in p--Pb collisions with a Multi-Phase Transport model: RESULTS AND DISCUSSION

-The factorization ratio $r_{2}$, definded in Eq.~\ref{eq: rn}, is calculated in different centrality and $p^{b}_{\mathrm{T}}$ ranges, and compared to the ALICE data points~\cite{ALICE:2017lyf} in Fig.~\ref{fig:r2_decorr}.
-The results from the AMPT model with different configurations are shown in Fig.~\ref{fig:r2a} (Par1, Par2 vs, Par3) and Fig.~\ref{fig:r2b} (Par1, Par4, Par5, Par6).
-Simlar to the Fig.~\ref{Fig: Pt Decorr}, nonflow subtraction is not applied here.
+The factorization ratio $r_{2}$, defined in Eq.~\ref{eq: rn}, as a function of $p^{a}_{\mathrm{T}}$ in different centrality and $p^{b}_{\mathrm{T}}$ ranges, is shown in Fig.~\ref{Fig: r2 Decorr}.
+The comparison between the model calculations from different AMPT configurations and the ALICE data is also shown.
 The model with a 0.5 mb cross section, $a$ = 0.3, $b$ = 0.15 and $\tau$ = 30 fm/$c$ (Par1), provides a fair description of the data in all centrality and $p_{\mathrm{T}}$ bins.
 The deviation of the $r_{2}$ from the unity has no dependence on the centrality selections, and is more pronounced with the increasing $|p^{a}_{\mathrm{T}}-p^{b}_{\mathrm{T}}|$.
 The $r_{2}$ obtained with larger Lund $a$ and $b$ (Par4) are higher in more peripheral collisions, reflecting the effects from the initial conditions.
 Changing the partonic scattering cross section from 0.5 mb to 3 mb (Par1 vs Par3) slightly enhance the $r_{2}$, while the results obtained with $\sigma=0$ mb shows a significant breakdown of the factorization at large $|p^{a}_{\mathrm{T}}-p^{b}_{\mathrm{T}}|$.
 The impacts from the hadronic scatterings are negligible for all centralities and $p_{\mathrm{T}}$ bins (Par1 vs Par6), but the resonance decay process still has large impacts on the $r_{2}$ at low-$p_{\mathrm{T}}$ region (Par1 vs Par5).
 One can see that the calculations of $r_{2}$ and $v_{2}\{2\}$/$v_{2}[2]$ ratio have generally similar dependence on the initial conditions, parton scattering cross section, hadron scattering process.
-It is expected since $r_{2}$ is basically the double-differential $v_{2}\{2\}$/$v_{2}[2]$ ratio~\cite{CMS:2023iam}.
+It is expected since $r_{2}$ is basically the double-differential $v_{2}\{2\}$/$v_{2}[2]$ ratio.